 David Allen has been working at NIST for over 15 years.
-Current research interests include advancing hyperspectral imaging for critical applications related to medicine, defense, and the environment through the use of optical standards.
-He has also been active in supporting efforts to develop end-to-end analysis methodology that integrates standard and best practices for imaging performance metrics.
+Current research interests include advancing hyperspectral imaging for critical applications related to medicine, defense, and the environment.
+This effort encompasses the development of end-to-end analysis methodology that integrates standards and best practices for hyperspectral imager performance metrics.
 Recent work has focused on the collection of spectral signatures and the examination of their inherent variability.
 Earlier work included establishing, maintaining and improving national scales of reflectance and transmittance in the NIST spectrophotometry program.

 Sensor Science Division